ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
      * Acquires in exclusive mode, aborting if interrupted.
-     * Implemented by first checking interrupt status, then invoking
+Implemented by first checking interrupt status,
-     * at least once {@link #tryAcquire}, returning on
-     * success.
-Otherwise the thread is queued, possibly repeatedly
+     * then invoking at least once tryAcquire(), returning on success.
+Otherwise the thread is queued,
-     * blocking and unblocking, invoking {@link #tryAcquire}
-     * until success or the thread is interrupted.
-This method can be
+     * possibly repeatedly blocking and unblocking, invoking tryAcquire() until success or the thread is interrupted.
-     * used to implement method {@link Lock#lockInterruptibly}.
-     *
-     * @param arg the acquire argument.
-This value is conveyed to
-     *        {@link #tryAcquire} but is otherwise uninterpreted and
-     *        can represent anything you like.
-     * @throws InterruptedException if the current thread is interrupted */ public final void acquireInterruptibly(int arg) throws InterruptedException {
+     * This method can be used to implement method Lock.lockInterruptibly() */ public final void acquireInterruptibly(int arg) throws InterruptedException {
         if (Thread.interrupted())
             throw new InterruptedException();
         if (!tryAcquire(arg))